OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/purestorage_guide.md

 Once connected, the volume will be exposed to all hosts in the group.
 You can update the host group if you add/remove hosts from your OpenNebula installation.

-After this is complete, the volume should be visible on your OpenNebula hosts after rescanning iSCSI sessions (via `iscsiadm -m session --rescan`) and finding the new device with `multipath -ll` and `lsblk`.
-You can then proceed with the LVM volume group creation and OpenNebula LVM Datastore Setup as usual.
+After this is complete, the volume is visible on your OpenNebula hosts after rescanning iSCSI sessions via `iscsiadm -m session --rescan`, and finding the new device with `multipath -ll` and `lsblk`.
+Proceed with the LVM volume group creation and OpenNebula LVM Datastore Setup as usual.

 ## Front-end and Hosts Configuration